Heritage Crafts

 History

-Batik goes back centuries, and while textiles often don’t stand test of time, examples have been found in Egyptian tombs.
+Batik goes back centuries, and while textiles often don’t stand the test of time, examples have been found in Egyptian tombs.
 It is thought that batik spread from China/India to Indonesia.
 It was also practised in Africa (Nigeria and Ghana) but history there is obscure.

 Dutch Wax Print – Batik is related to wax resist printing, the creation of distinctive batik-style textiles that are mostly targeted at the African market.
 These fabrics were manufactured in the UK and Holland but the UK manufacturing has now moved to Ghana where the vast majority of fabric is made.
 The design process by ABC print is still carried out in the UK. http://www.abcwax.co.uk/history.htm